xrtxn/muso/README.md

 - `{title}`: Song title.
 - `{ext}`: File extension (e.g. `mp3`, `flac`)

-As an example, the default format that **muso** will use is the following.
+As an example, the default format that **musso** will use is the following.

 ```rs
 "{artist}/{album}/{track} - {title}.{ext}"